nbip/vae-mdl/README.md

 # (work in progress) vae-mdl
 Empirically it is hard to get a VAE with a *proper observation model* and a single stochastic layer to work well (high log likelihood and realistic samples from the prior) on images, except for binarized mnist.
 SOTA VAEs are implemented with the mixture of discretized logistics observation model and multiple stochastic layers and seem to work really well.
 Is the magic in the discretized observation model?
+Or multiple stochastic layers?

 Here we implement a basic [Importance Weighted Autoencoder][IWAE] and expand it gradually to investigate the importance of the observation model and the stochastic layers.